backspaces/agentscript0/README.md

 [**buttons.html**](models/buttons.html) Stuart Kauffman's example of randomly connecting pairs of buttons in a pile resulting in a tipping point.

-[**diffusion.html**](models/diffusion.html) Agents randomly flying on a patch grid dropping a color which is diffused over the grid.
+[**diffusion.html**](models/diffusion.html) Turtles randomly flying on a patch grid dropping a color which is diffused over the grid.

 [**fire.html**](models/fire.html) A CA (cellular automata) based model of fire spreading and burn behavior.

-[**flock.html**](models/flock.html) The classic "boids" model where agents each follow three simple rules resulting in realistic flocking.
+[**flock.html**](models/flock.html) The classic "boids" model where turtles each follow three simple rules resulting in realistic flocking.
 This example uses the as.dat.gui.js extra.

-[**headlessflock.html**](models/headlessflock.html) The same classic "boids" model as above, only this time agents are rendered as DOM elements instead of being drawn to a canvas.
+[**headlessflock.html**](models/headlessflock.html) The same classic "boids" model as above, only this time turtles are rendered as DOM elements instead of being drawn to a canvas.

 [**gridpath.html**](models/gridpath.html) One of Knuth's great puzzles on the probability of all Manhattan traversals diagonally traversing a grid.

-[**linktravel.html**](models/linktravel.html) Agents traversing a graph of nodes and links.
+[**linktravel.html**](models/linktravel.html) Turtles traversing a graph of nodes and links.

 [**nbody.html**](models/nbody.html) A simulation of the nonlinear gravitation of n bodies.